daxovid/daxovid_website/content/post/jupyter/index.md

 title: Display Jupyter Notebooks with Academic
 subtitle: Learn how to blog in Academic using Jupyter notebooks
 summary: Learn how to blog in Academic using Jupyter notebooks

+# Is this an unpublished draft?
+draft: true

 authors:
   - admin
 tags: []